stoically/temporary-containers/README.md

 ## Limitations
+* Disabled in "Private Windows" since Firefox doesn't support it
+* In Automatic Mode:
   * Opening a "New Window" or starting Firefox, only opens a Temporary Container if you <strong>don't</strong> set the Preference "When Firefox starts" to "Show a blank page".
 Although as soon as you start navigating to a http(s) Website it will convert the Tab to a Temporary Container one.
-* Disabled in "Private Windows" since Firefox doesn't support it
   * MiddleMouse and Ctrl+LeftMouse Click don't work on addons.mozilla.org

 ## Privacy